friesian horse breed

 Their calm and composed demeanour makes them a pleasure to work with and train.
 In fact, their inherent bravery, demonstrated through their role as exceptional warhorses, speaks volumes about their remarkable character.

-Not only do Friesian Horses possess a gentle disposition, but they also exhibit an impressive capacity for learning.
+Not only do modern Friesian Horses possess a gentle disposition, but they also exhibit an impressive capacity for learning.
 Their intelligence and willingness to adapt are exemplified by their appearances in many films and TV shows.

 Friesian Horses have proven time and again their ability to be handled by different individuals.
 And so, they highlight their versatility and cooperative spirit.